JoeHancock1995/Solar-System/README.md

 The goal of this app is to make the solar system interactive and have educational value.

-This application built with BabylonJS.
+This application was built with BabylonJS.

 ## Seperate versions